SzymkowskiDev/nlp-disaster-tweets/README.md

 [Theory has been moved to the repo's wiki](https://github.com/SzymkowskiDev/nlp-disaster-tweets/wiki)

 ## 🚀 How to run
+### How to run the web app locally?
+1. Clone the repo to the destination of your choice `git clone https://github.com/SzymkowskiDev/nlp-disaster-tweets.git`
+2. Open Python interpreter (e.g. Anaconda Prompt) and change the directory to the root of the project
+3. In the terminal run the command `python app.py`
+4. The app will launch in your web browser at the address (http://127.0.0.1:8050/)[http://127.0.0.1:8050/]

+### How to run a Jupyter notebook?
 In the first iteration of the project, all there is to running the project is downloading a Jupyter notebook from directory "notebooks" and launching it with Jupyter.
 Jupyter is available for download as a part of Anaconda suite from https://www.anaconda.com/.